 “This is a place of contrasts; it is a place of ancient and new, a place of power.
 Come with the right purpose and a clear mind to enjoy its beauty and mystery.”

-After walking through fertile land in a desert area, among giants of stones, I understand the truth behind the suggestion.
+After walking through fertile land in a desert area, among giants stones, I understand the truth behind the suggestion.

 When you walk around Palm Canyon Drive, the main artery in Palm Springs, there is no way to tell there is something behind what looks like a pile of solid slabs of stone.
-But, behind those seemingly plain and gray mountains, there are canyons, caves and running water.
+But, behind those seemingly plain and gray mountains, there are canyons, caves, and running water.

 To access one of those canyons, only a small deviation from the main street is needed.

 Table of Contents

 Tahquitz Canyon is administered by the Agua Caliente Cahuilla Indians (like other canyons in the area).
 From the visitor’s center, you can do a self or guided two-mile roundtrip hike.